-Direct object pronouns in Spanish are used to replace a noun that receives the action in a sentence (direct object).
-Since they are key for your communication, this quiz will help you practice Spanish direct object pronouns.
+Direct object pronouns in Spanish are used to replace a noun that receives the action in a sentence.
+In short, these words are crucial for effective communication.

 Samantha esperó a sus amigos. ➝

 Sus amigos, a plural masculine noun, is the object receiving the action.
 In this case, that activity is waiting.
 Pronouns that replace the people we talk about or objects must mark the gender and number.
 So, in this case, the correct answer is los.

 Yo cerré la ventana. ➝

 La ventana is the thing affected by the verb cerrar.
 Therefore, for this example, we use la to replace this singular feminine noun.